-- · Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - $\cdot$ Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - $\cdot$ Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable reporting period.
+· Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities

+• Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

+• Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable j) Related Parties

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-For both financial years ending September 30, 2015 and December 31, 2013 the group has not measured neither assets nor liabilities at fair value.
+For both financial years ending September 30, 2016 and September 30, 2015the group has not measured neither assets nor liabilities at fair value.
 Due to the fact that all liabilities are considered short-term their fair values equal approximately their book values.
 Therefore the group does not present any further details and notes required by IFRS 13 and IFRS 7.